oxcarh/databot/docs/index.rst

       )

-up two code block look like fake code. but they are true sample.
+up two code block look like fake code, but they are true sample.

 .. warning::

-    In this document Data,Message ,Event are the same thing.
+    In this document Data, Message, Event are the same thing.

 .. toctree::